zengenti/contensis-react-base/MIGRATE-V4.md

 > ⚠️ Avoid conditional code in components like `if (typeof window !== 'undefined') return null;`

-> ℹ️ `useIsClient` hook provides a React 18+ hydration-safe approach to defer component rendering or wrap components with `<NoSSR />`
+> ℹ️ `useIsClient` hook provides a hydration-safe approach to defer component renders

+> ℹ️ Wrap components with `<NoSSR />` to achieve the same defer behaviour

 > ℹ️ `loadable()` lazy loaded components accept an option to avoid SSR

-If you have run your build after changing the webpack `mode` to `development` (see above) these errors will be presented differently:

-- Error: Hydration failed because the initial UI does not match what was rendered on the server.
-- Error: There was an error while hydrating.
-Because the error happened outside of a Suspense boundary, the entire root will switch to client rendering.
-- Warning: Expected server HTML to contain a matching `<h1>` in `<div>`
-- Warning: `<some-content>` did not match.
-Server: "carousel-1e16efd402a4f" Client: "carousel-a4cb44040522e8"
-- Warning: An error occurred during hydration.
-The server HTML was replaced with client content in `<div>`

-There are many articles online that explain this error and offer suggestions as to what we might be doing wrong to cause a hydration mismatch.
-In some cases the solution (and the problem) could be deferring the render of the component to the client only.
+There are many articles online that explain hydration errors and offer suggestions as to what we might be doing wrong to cause a mismatch between the server rendered HTML and the client rendered HTML

+In some cases the solution (and the problem) could be deferring the render of the component to the client only

-With previous React releases, we might have written conditional code like `if (typeof window !== 'undefined')` however in React 18, if we are intentionally rendering different content on the server and the browser, or deferring rendering to client-side only we must tread carefully in order to avoid the dreaded Minifed React Errors...
+With previous React releases, we might have written conditional code like `if (typeof window !== 'undefined')`.

+With new hydration checks in React 18, if we are intentionally rendering different content on the server and the browser, or deferring rendering to client-side only we must tread carefully in order to avoid the dreaded Minifed React Errors...

-A React 18+ hydration-safe approach to defer component rendering would be to use a hook that relies on `useEffect` being an api that is called only when the component has mounted in the browser.
+A hydration-safe approach to defer component rendering would be to use a hook that relies on `useEffect` being an api that is called only when the component has mounted in the browser

-**Example:** `useIsClient` hook to prevent rendering in SSR
+**Example:** `useIsClient` hook that can be used to prevent rendering in SSR

 ```tsx
 export const useIsClient = () => {